-Applicants must submit their high school/secondary school diploma that proves that they completed at least 11 years of secondary education, which also enables them to apply for studies in higher education in the issuing country.
+Applicants must submit their high school/secondary school diploma that proves that they completed at least 11 years of primary and secondary education, which also enables them to apply for studies in higher education in the issuing country.

 It is a general rule that those who wish to apply for an MA course need to have a BA diploma in the same field of studies (eg. guitar BA - guitar MA), however there are some exceptions.

 All applicants wishing to pursue MA or postgraduate specialisation studies must submit a preliminary credit recognition request to determine whether the applicant's BA or MA diploma can be accepted to apply for the MA or postgraduate specialisation programme, respectively, unless they have finished their BA or MA studies at the Liszt Academy, in the same field.

 The request form, the BA or MA diploma transcript/supplement, and the course descriptions in English must be submitted attached to the application material.